epics-rip/exampleCPP/ChannelArchiverService/CHANNEL_ARCHIVER_SERVICE__README.txt

    E.g. % cd ~/Development/epicsV4/exampleCPP/ChannelArchiverService

-*  start_server calls the ArchiverService executable (which should be bin/$EPICS_HOST_ARCH/ArchiverServiceRPC) supplying two arguments.
-The first is the service name, the second the location of the index file.
-Should you wish to change either then these arguments should be modified.

- * Start the server in one terminal
+ * Start the channel archiver service using the start_server command.
+   The command can take two arguments or use default values.
+The first argument is the name of the index file and the second is the service name.
+The script calls the ArchiverService executable for the host architecture (which should be bin/$EPICS_HOST_ARCH/ArchiverServiceRPC).
+By default it queries the index file in data/fredjanet with service name archiveService.

+ * Start the channel archiver service using the start_server command as descibed above using default arguments or supplying the index file and name service

    E.g. % ./start_server
+        % ./start_server data/DCCT/index dccthist

  * The server can be terminated with a SIGTERM (like CTRL-C in its process window).